dancorrea86/estudos/flask/readme.md

 # Readme

-This project is for calculation of "Simples Nacional", tax regime for little companys in the Brazil.
+This project is for the calculation of "Simples Nacional", tax regime for little companies in Brazil.

 # Dependêncies